Visiting the Captivating Monet’s Garden at Giverny

 Xyuandbeyond is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 You can read my privacy policy here.

-By train: take the ‘Grande Lignes’ from Saint Lazare train station in Paris to Vernon which by the way is a lovely city to visit.
+By train from Paris: take the ‘Grande Lignes’ from Saint Lazare train station in Paris to the Vernon train station – which by the way is a lovely city to visit.
 When you get off at Vernon, follow the signs to the shuttle bus that will take you to Giverny.

 From Spring to Autumn a bus shuttle links Vernon-Giverny train station and the central bus station in Giverny’s main parking lot.
 A daily round-trip fare is 10 euros.